Vanity License Plate

 - An ad for the GSN show Inquizition featured the Inquizitor riding a motorcycle with the plate I QUIZ U.

-- Don't forget Akio Ohtori and his Cool Car — not only does the plate say OHTORI, but it actually bears his/his school's seal.
+- In Revolutionary Girl Utena Akio Ohtori and his Cool Car — not only does the plate say OHTORI, but it actually bears his/his school's seal.
 In the movie, the cars that people become all have their names on the plate, leading to a bit of Fridge Horror — it's quite possible that the Akio Car is his ever-tired and much cheated-on fiancée, Kanae Ohtori, transformed.

 - A subtle example exists in the Kodocha anime, in which the license plate for Rei Sagami's car is a numerical reference to series creator Miho Obana.